Rafeen/simple_restaurant_api/README.md

 IP = 127.0.0.1
 PORT = 3000
 ```
-If PORT: `3000` is being by used by other programs it can be changed from `Rocket.toml` file
+If PORT: `3000` is being by used by another program it can be changed from `Rocket.toml` file

 ## Prerequisites